forta-network/docs/docs/faq.md

 ## Can I include sensitive information like API keys in my bot?

 Bots are stored as Docker images in a public repository i.e. anyone can access and inspect the image and its contents.
 Currently, there is no supported mechanism for storing secrets on bots.
-We do not recommend storing sensitive information like private keys or API keys on the bot.
+We do not recommend storing high-value secrets on the bot.
+Please see the pattern for [hiding sensitive data](sensitive-data.md) to learn more.

 ## Where is my keyfile?